 Dissertation Project:

-My dissertation explores 1) the conditions under which local politicians are more likely to adopt police reforms that repress or protect criminal organizations and 2) the effectiveness of these reforms in containing organized criminal violence and police corruption in drug wars.
+My dissertation explores 1) the conditions under which politicians are more likely to adopt police reforms at the local level and 2) the effectiveness of these reforms in containing organized criminal violence in drug wars.

 This ongoing project has received financial support from the John L. Simpson ABD Research Fellowship in Area Studies, the University of California Alianza MX, Tinker Field Research Grant, and the Center for the Study of American Democracy Research Grant.